 Phoenix, which is also called the Valley of the Sun, is characterized by warm temperatures, year-round sun, and a beautiful desertscape and rocks that meet the Western splendor.
 This place has lots of exciting activities in store for avid travelers and adventurers, including exploring the beautiful landscapes, teeing off at several golf courses, dining at rooftop restaurants, watching live sporting events, and much more.
+It also features excellent hotels and vacation rentals for travelers who intend to stay for a few days.
 And if your point of interest is the dramatic outdoors, then taking a ride in and around the city will beat your expectations.
 From high mountain summits with incredible views of the town, volcanic formations, rugged deserts, lush vegetations with native grasses, and even exciting water activities, there is so much to see and discover.
 Check out these best scenic drives in Phoenix, Arizona.

 Also known as Piestewa Freeway, Arizona State Route 51 cuts through Phoenix Mountains Preserve, unraveling the beauty of the desert topography around.
-But, that’s not all this path is about, it also leads to other exciting thrills at Wrigley Mansion, set on a knoll, via 24th Street, off Route 51 from Lincoln Avenue.
+That’s not all this path is about, however.
+It also leads to romantic places like Wrigley Mansion, set on a knoll, via 24th Street, off Route 51 from Lincoln Avenue.
 The splendor of the building, featuring a mix of Mediterranean and Spanish Colonial architecture, is a wonder to behold.
 Still, it takes a small fee to explore it, enjoy Sunday brunch, live music, and even happy hour.
 However, if you are only interested in the views, you can drive through the gate to the front of the structure for the spectacular vistas of the city and sunset.

 Nearby scenic drives

 5. The Apache Trail